datasciencecampus/pygrams/docs/tech-report.md

 **pyGrams** was run on the example USPTO dataset of 3.2M patents, with predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:

+//T: maybe try different focus in outputs, just to show different results and usage examples
+//

 ```python pygrams.py -it USPTO-mdf-0.05 -emt -pns 1 5 6 9```